 And Freedom reigns with subject and with song!

 The progress is clearly described as music gaining complexity through harmony.
 China is described as the ‘origin of sound,’ ‘artless’ and natural.
 This ‘infant’ sound is produced by the lyre and from ‘feather’d songsters’ sweetly-warbling throats.’
-The next step on the journey is Turkey where ‘harmonic art’ is heard and this is an improved state of music.
-Though imperfect, the addition of harmony is suggested as ‘affecting the heart.’
-A further progress on the harmony is emphasized with Italy.
-Then finally, in England, ‘Art and Science meet’ and where ‘harmonious sweetly float along’ with freedom.
+The next step on the journey is Turkey, where ‘harmonic art’ is heard, and this is an improved state of music.
+Though imperfect, the addition of harmony is described as ‘affecting the heart.’
+A further progress in harmony is emphasised with Italy.
+Then finally, in England, ‘Art and Science meet’, and they ‘harmonious sweetly float along’ with freedom in that land.

-The opera’s main theme of tracing music’s progress with China being the origin of music, can be clearly linked to Burney’s ideas about Chinese music.
-Although the Chinese figured out the musical system long before Pythagoras, Burney explains the loss of sophistication and ‘musical omnipotence,’ and Chinese music has been fixed in simplicity.
+The opera’s project of tracing music’s progress, with China as the origin point of music, can be clearly linked to Burney’s ideas about Chinese music.
+Burney explains that the Chinese pioneered the musical system long before Pythagoras; however, Chinese music has remained simple, and does not consist of sophistication and ‘musical omnipotence’.
 The lack of musical complexity signifies the lack of cultural and scientific progress of the ‘ancient’ and ‘polished’ China.
-And musical decline, or status, equals a nation’s decline:
+And musical decline, or status, equals a nation’s decline.
+Burney writes:

 But music, like other ancient arts, has so much depended on the tranquil and prosperous state of the nations by which it has been patronized, that, after being invented, cultivated, and brought to a certain degree of perfection, it has partaken of all the vicissitudes and calamities of states, and has been so totally lost during the horrors of invasion, revolution, and ruin, that if, in a long series of years, prosperity should return, neither its music nor its system is to be found.

 Here Burney goes beyond the discussion of music’s progress and puts the importance of music in a broader perspective, as a gauge for understanding the history of a nation.
-It is no wonder then music’s central place in the Macartney embassy subsequently permeated British public’s reception of this significant exchange.
+It is no wonder, then, that music’s central place in the Macartney embassy subsequently permeated British public’s reception of this significant exchange.

 An Opera about the ‘Progress of Music’

-The frontispiece to the vocal score of The Travellers presents a panoramic view, consisting of a hodgepodge of exotic features [Fig. 3].
+The frontispiece to the vocal score of The Travellers presents a panoramic view, consisting of a hodgepodge of exotic features (Fig. 3).
 On the distant hill, we see several Chinese pavilions with decorated pinnacles, next to which are quasi-Turkish mosques as well as Italianate villas with gabled roofs, surrounded both by pine trees and more exotic palm trees.
 At the bottom of the hill are the Chinese single-arched stone bridges, decorated with fretwork, multiple-story pagodas (left and center), and statues of birds (on the right).
 We also see, in the foreground, a ten-story pagoda on the left with ornaments at the top, and a two-story bell tower on the right, with a lantern and ribbons suspended from the top, which is reminiscent of the tugh, or the Turkish crescent, the symbol of rank of the Ottoman military elite.
 In between these two tall structures is an opening in the front fence—decorated with fretwork and two neoclassical vases—which invites the viewer into the landscape.
 These diverse features of Chinese, Turkish, and European landscapes obviously do not belong to one locale but reveal a hodgepodge of various exotic features.
 This is especially evident when we note that some features have no logical place in the landscape: for instance, the three bridges are suspended over the water without being connected to land or to other bridges.